-Development Physics is a 1/3:1/3:1/3 joint venture between LAP, Bisichi and Metroprop Real Estate, set up, with the purpose of delivering a residential development of 44 flats and 4 town houses in Purley, London.
-Development Physics acquired a series of options on the site and is progressing through the planning process for its development. £0.3 million (2021: £0.2 million) has been spent to date on the development.
+Development Physics is a joint venture between LAP, Bisichi and Metroprop Real Estate, owned equally by the three parties, set up, with the purpose of delivering a residential development of 44 flats and 4 town houses in Purley, London.
+Development Physics acquired a series of options on the site and is progressing through the planning process for its development. £0.5 million (2022: £0.3 million) has been spent to date on the development.